math231k/math231k/README.md

 - 👋 Hi, I’m Mathias.
-I am a student at EASV in denmark, where i study computer science
-- 👀 Game Development and coding business logic for database applications
-- 🌱 Microsofts Al language, also i'm trying to refresh my java knowledge
+I am a developer working on larger web applications with a speciality in frontend development.

 - 📫 You can reach me at math231k@hotmail.com or on mathiasbirins@gmail.com

 <!---